Pratch-yani/Face-Shape-Classification-using-CNN/README.md

 ### Model Evaluation

 Transfer Learning helped improved accuracy significantly, from 76.9% to 92.7%, with the help of pre-trained weights on larger dataset.

+From the models built from scratch, all models performed better than baseline of 20% (5 classes are balanced with 20% each).
+- The face detection (bounding box) helped improve accuracy vs. resizing and cropping the image.
+- Image Augmentation helped improve accuracy and reduce overfitting.

 Summary of all models below.

 ![tittle](images/model_evaluation.png)